Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim(s) 1, 4, 6 and 7 are rejected under 35 U.S.C.
-103 as being unpatentable over Kiwada et al. (US-2006/0038844) in view of Kuroshima (US-2012/0120445).
+103 as being unpatentable over Kiwada et al. (US-2006/0038844) in view of Kuroshima (US-2012/0120445) and further in view of Saito et al. (US-2007/0264039).

-As to Claim 7, Kiwada teaches ‘An information processing apparatus, comprising: a display unit configured to display sheet information [Figs 8 (65), 9 (74), par 0063-0064,0069-0071 – entering in input box/drop down menu, paper type of a search section]; one or more processors [Fig 4 (201), par 0061 – control unit]; and one or more memories [Fig 4 (202), par 0061 – storage unit], wherein the one or more processors and the one or more memories cooperating to: search for an image forming apparatus, among the plurality of image forming apparatuses, to which sheet information selected by a user can be set [Figs 8 (66), 9 (75), par 0063-0064, 0066-0067, 0069-0071 – when a search button is pressed after paper type is entered, a search is made for MFPs which are provided with the paper type that can be used by a user’s department based on paper management information received from each MFP]; and display the image forming apparatus found by the search on the display unit [Fig 8, par 0066 – as a result of the search, the MFPs provided with the paper type usable by the user are displayed in a result display area]’.
+As to Claim 7, Kiwada teaches ‘An information processing apparatus, comprising: a display unit configured to display sheet information [Figs 8 (65), 9 (74), par 0063-0064,0069-0071 – entering in input box/drop down menu, paper type of a search section]; one or more processors [Fig 4 (201), par 0061 – control unit]; and one or more memories [Fig 4 (202), par 0061 – storage unit], wherein the one or more processors and the one or more memories cooperate to: search for an image forming apparatus, among the plurality of image forming apparatuses, to which sheet information selected by a user can be set [Figs 8 (66), 9 (75), par 0063-0064, 0066-0067, 0069-0071 – when a search button is pressed after paper type is entered, a search is made for MFPs which are provided with the paper type that can be used by a user’s department based on paper management information received from each MFP]; and display the image forming apparatus found by the search on the display unit [Fig 8, par 0066 – as a result of the search, the MFPs provided with the paper type usable by the user are displayed in a result display area]’.

-Kiwada does not disclose ‘manage a sheet usable/unusable flag associated with a plurality of image forming apparatuses, wherein the sheet usable/unusable flag indicates a permission to use the displayed sheet information on a specific image forming apparatus among the plurality of image forming apparatuses regardless of hardware capabilities of the specific image forming apparatus; … to which sheet information selected by a user can be set based on a sheet usable/unusable flag managed by the information processing apparatus’, although Kiwada teaches contents of department information contained in paper management information is stored and received from MFPs [par 0065].
+Kiwada does not disclose ‘manage a sheet usable/unusable flag associated with a plurality of image forming apparatuses, wherein the sheet usable/unusable flag indicates a user-definable administrative permission to use the displayed sheet information on a specific image forming apparatus among the plurality of image forming apparatuses, and wherein the sheet usable/unusable flag permits or prohibits use of the sheet on each of the plurality of image forming apparatuses in addition to hardware-supported sheet capability constraints of the plurality of image forming apparatuses; … to which sheet information selected by a user can be set based on at least the sheet usable/unusable flag and capability information of the plurality of image forming apparatuses’, although Kiwada teaches contents of department information contained in paper management information is stored and received from MFPs [par 0065].

-Kuroshima in the proposed combination of teaches ‘manage a sheet usable/unusable flag associated with a plurality of image forming apparatuses, wherein the sheet usable/unusable flag indicates a permission to use the displayed sheet information on a specific image forming apparatus among the plurality of image forming apparatuses regardless of hardware capabilities of the specific image forming apparatus; … to which sheet information selected by a user can be set based on a sheet usable/unusable flag managed by the information processing apparatus [par 0064-0065, 0074, 0078 – paper information management table includes a display ON/OFF flag that is set to determine whether a paper size or type is usable or not usable as a selection candidate for displaying]’.
+Kuroshima in the proposed combination of teaches ‘manage a sheet usable/unusable flag associated with a plurality of image forming apparatuses, wherein the sheet usable/unusable flag indicates a permission to use the displayed sheet information on a specific image forming apparatus among the plurality of image forming apparatuses; … to which sheet information selected by a user can be set based on at least the sheet usable/unusable flag of the plurality of image forming apparatuses [par 0064-0065, 0074, 0078 – paper information management table includes a display ON/OFF flag that is set to determine whether a paper size or type is usable or not usable as a selection candidate for displaying]’.

 Kiwada and Kuroshima are analogous art because they are from the same field of endeavor, namely image data printing systems.
 Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to include managing paper information usability, as taught by Kuroshima.
 The motivation for doing so would have been to enabling a reduction in the possibility of wrong print output settings.
-Therefore, it would have been obvious to combine Kuroshima with Kiwada to obtain the invention as specified in claim 7.
+Therefore, it would have been obvious to combine Kuroshima with Kiwada to obtain the invention as specified.

 Further, in regards to Claim 6, the information processing apparatus of claim 7 performs the control method of claim 6.